jasongrimes/fretboardfoundation/_chapters/020-chords/010-harmony-intro.md

 ### Pitch and frequency

-An interval describes the difference in *pitch* between two notes.
+An interval describes the *difference in pitch* between two notes.
 The greater the difference in pitch, the larger the interval.
-The smaller the difference,
-the smaller the interval.
 The difference in pitch creates the sound and feeling of the interval.

 *Pitch* is the frequency at which a sound wave vibrates.
 The higher the frequency,
 the faster the vibration,
 and the higher the pitch sounds to our ears.
 An interval can be described as the difference in frequency between two pitches.